Chapter 15 - Prelude to the Last Dance?

 Speaking of legacy, my journey into the now and the future took me into the world of people making some record of human experience on the planet.
 One of those organizations was the Arch Foundation.
 The Foundations mission was as follows:

 The Arch Mission Foundation was a non-profit organization that was archiving the knowledge and species of Earth for future generations.

 They had figured out an ingenious method of laser encoding the data on multi-layer discs that allowed them to put an enormous amount of information in a very small container.
 One of their strategies of making sure the information would survive a cataclysmic event on Earth was to “off load” the information to other planets.
 Their first experiment was placing one of their Archives on the Israel moon lander in 2019.
 Mission plan was this…

 SpaceIL is an Israeli organization, established in 2011, that was competing in the Google Lunar X Prize (GLXP) contest to land a spacecraft on the Moon.
 SpaceIL successfully launched its Beresheet lander on 22 February 2019 at 01:45 UTC; it entered lunar orbit on 4 April 2019 at 14:18 UTC

 The Beresheet lander ended up crashing into the surface of the moon just minutes before touch down.
-They surveyed the crash site and found pieces of the lander and its cargo strewn about.
+They surveyed the crash site from an orbiter and found pieces of the lander and its cargo strewn about.
 The Arch Foundation claimed their back up “drive” could survive that impact.
-So, it may not have been the hoped for resting place, my work was on the Moon.
+So, it may not have been the hoped for resting place, but my work was on the Moon.
 You just can’t write this stuff.